tawk/tawk-messenger-vue-2/README.md

 <br/>

+## Server Side Rendering
-If you will use the plugin the Nuxt JS here is the [guide for setup](docs/ssr-setup.md).
+If you will use the plugin with Nuxt JS follow this [guide for setup](docs/ssr-setup.md).

 <br/>